New Guinea singing dog: New Guinea Highland wild dog

 In 2017, the New Guinea Highland Wild Dog Foundation (NGHWDF) announced to the media that in 2016, it and the University of Papua had located and photographed a group of 15 of what it referred to as "highland wild dogs."
 DNA analysis of scats indicate that these dogs have a genetic relationship with other dogs found in Oceania, including the dingo and the New Guinea singing dog.

 In 2020, a nuclear genome study indicates that the highland wild dogs from the base of Puncak Jaya, within the Tembagapura district in the Mimika Regency of Papua, Indonesia, were the population from which captive New Guinea singing dogs were derived.
 The study revealed that the wild dogs show much more genetic diversity than the captive animals, which are severely inbred.
 This indicates the wild population is healthy.
 The size and distribution of the wild population is not known.
 Mitochondrial DNA indicates that the highland wild dogs possess the A29 haplotype, rather than the A79 haplotype which is found in the New Guinea singing dog.
 The A29 haplotype is found in dingoes, some New Guinea singing dogs, and some Asian, Arctic, and village dogs.
 A phylogenetic tree shows the highland wild dogs to be basal to the dingo and New Guinea singing dog, and therefore the potential originator of both.

-These dogs live wildly in a harsh and remote environment between 3900–4170 m in elevation, which suggests they are a lineage of proto-dog that is related to the dingo and are not feral village dogs.
+These dogs live wild in a harsh and remote environment between 3900–4170 m in elevation, which suggests they are a lineage of proto-dog that is related to the dingo and are not feral village dogs.
 This has led to some researchers to suggest that the taxon Canis dingo is appropriate for the only truly wild-living dog populations – the dingo, the New Guinea Highland wild dog, and the New Guinea singing dog.